A widely held misconception is that ankle braces are only used by sports enthusiasts.

 Choosing the best ankle brace for your needs from the hundreds that are available can be a daunting task if you don’t know what you’re looking for.

-To help you select the right one for your needs, we’ll review the best ankle braces currently on the market.
+To help you select the right one for your needs, I’ll review the best ankle braces currently on the market.

 Types of Ankle Braces